Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-To see that (\ref{cut:1}) is a valid optimality cut, note that the expression in parentheses is equal to $1$ if and only if $y = \bar y$.
-Otherwise the expression is non-positive, and the inequality is trivial.
-The no-good cut corrects our estimate at the current solution, but only that solution.
+To see that (\ref{cut:1}) is a valid optimality cut, note that the expression in parentheses is equal to $1$ if and only if $y = y'$.
+Otherwise, the expression is non positive, and the inequality is trivial.